Which belt to wear with your shoes?

 In an outfit with formal shoes, the belt should match the shoes.

-For example, if you wear dark brown shoes made of smooth leather, then you need a dark brown belt made of smooth leather.
+For example, if you wear dark brown smooth leather shoes, then you need a dark brown smooth leather belt.

-If you have a perfectly matched belt as some brands offer (belt in the same leather and in the same color as the shoes), this is ideal.
+If you have a perfectly matching belt like some brands offer (belt in the same leather and in the same shade as the shoes), that's ideal.

-What is also completely tolerable is if the two elements are very close.
+What is also quite tolerable is if the two elements are very close.
 If you take dark brown shoes from one brand and a dark brown belt from another, the shades and appearance will not be 100% identical.
-But it does not matter.
+But that's okay.

 2. Belts to avoid

 First of all, you probably know this but it is always good to remember it.
-You should not wear a belt with an appearance (especially color) very different from shoes:
+You should not wear a belt with an appearance (color in particular) that is very different from your shoes:

 Then, the belt should not be too fancy compared to the shoes:

-These Crownhill Shoes are pretty.
+These Crownhill Shoes are nice.
 The Atelier Particulier belt too.
-But the two do not match well, are too far apart in style, in appearance, in color.
+But the two don't match well, are too far apart in style, appearance, color.

 If you want to add a little touch of originality to a formal outfit, you can try a braided leather belt in the same color as your shoes :